Brian Dowling (presenter): Media career

 On 22 July 2011, after months of speculation, it was confirmed that Dowling would become the new presenter of the revived series of Big Brother on Channel 5.
 He presented four celebrity series in August/September 2011, January 2012, August/September 2012 and January 2013, and two series of the main show in 2011 and 2012.
 He was replaced as presenter of Big Brother by Emma Willis for Series 14, which started in June 2013.

 Dowling has also had numerous appearances on This Morning, presenting segments on the show.

-Since 2014, Dowling has presented the TV3 game show Sitting on a Fortune in Ireland.
+In 2014, Dowling presented the TV3 game show Sitting on a Fortune in Ireland.